From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Our law affords constitutional protection to personal decisions relating to marriage, procreation, contraception, family relationships, child rearing, and education. . . .
 These matters, involving the most intimate and personal choices a person may make in a lifetime, choices central to personal dignity and autonomy, are central to the liberty protected by the Fourteenth Amendment.
 At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.
 Beliefs about these matters could not define the attributes of personhood were they formed under compulsion of the State. [majority decision, Planned Parenthood vs. Casey (1992)]

-But the Casey ruling did states to place some restrictions on access to abortion, so long as it does not place an undue burden or “substantial obstacle” in the woman’s pursuit of an abortion.
+But the main impact of the Casey ruling is that it allowed states to place some restrictions on access to abortion, so long as it does not place an undue burden or “substantial obstacle” in the woman’s pursuit of an abortion.
 Specifically, it permits states to impose a 24 hour waiting period and a requirement for parental consent for women under 18 years of age seeking abortions.

 Although the Justices in Casey reached a decision, the Court was heavily divided.
 Justice Antonin Scalia criticized the original Roe decision for having elevated the abortion controversy to the national level where it is more difficult to resolve than would be if left to each state to decide the issue for itself.
 “National politics,” he writes, “were not plagued by abortion protests, national abortion lobbying, or abortion marches on Congress, before Roe v.
 Wade was decided.”
 The Roe decision “destroyed the compromises of the past, rendered compromise impossible for the future, and required the entire issue to be resolved uniformly, at the national level.”
 It also has forced the Supreme Court itself to be umpires in the abortion business.
 However, Justice Harry Blackman, who authored the original Roe majority opinion, attacked Scalia for being “uncharacteristically naive” for thinking the abortion issue would be more peacefully resolved if left to each state to decide for itself.
 He writes, “state efforts to regulate and prohibit abortion in a post-Roe world undoubtedly would raise a host of distinct and important constitutional questions” that would ultimately need to be resolved by the Supreme Court.